anniezh12/hiring-engineers/answers.md

 ```

-after saving the above code simply run in your terminal
+after saving the above code simply run the following command in your terminal

-      $ rspec lib/codingruby.rb
+      >$ rspec lib/codingruby.rb

   Now go back to datadog agent and you can see a new timeboard.